Polyvinyl chloride: Pipes

 Roughly half of the world's PVC resin manufactured annually is used for producing pipes for municipal and industrial applications.
 In the private homeowner market, it accounts for 66% of the household market in the US, and in household sanitary sewer pipe applications, it accounts for 75%.
+PVC sewage plumbing uses rigid unplasticized PVC.
 Buried PVC pipes in both water and sanitary sewer applications that are 100 mm (4 in) in diameter and larger are typically joined by means of a gasket-sealed joint.
 The most common type of gasket utilized in North America is a metal-reinforced elastomer, commonly referred to as a Rieber sealing system.

 Electric cables

 PVC is often used as the insulating sheath on electrical cables.
 PVC is chosen because of its good electrical insulation, ease of extrusion, and resistance to burn.

 In a fire, PVC can form hydrogen chloride fumes; the chlorine serves to scavenge free radicals, making PVC-coated wires fire retardant.
 While hydrogen chloride fumes can also pose a health hazard in their own right, it dissolves in moisture and breaks down onto surfaces, particularly in areas where the air is cool enough to breathe, so would not be inhaled.